Scroll Top

 The transitions pathway will link to the EHC Plan for those who have one, building on existing EHCP outcomes, with the focus on preparation for adulthood.

-The pathway is designed to move away from an educational focus with a person centred approach to enable children and young people to have better life outcomes including
+The pathway is designed to move away from an educational focus with a person centred approach to enable children and young people to have better life outcomes including:

-• good health and wellbeing,
+• good health and wellbeing

-• meaningful employment,
+• meaningful employment

-• independent living and housing,
+• independent living and housing

-• relationships and
+• relationships

 • community inclusion